sami53tk/technical-test/README.md

 ## Evaluation

 The project helps to evaluates your skills as a developer.
 You will be evaluated on the technical quality of your project as well as the practices you use as developer.

+IMPORTANT !!!
+Make the maximum you can do.
+Doing everything but bad is not as good as doing less but properly !

 The evaluation of your project will also be influenced by how much you are able to create an **esthetically pleasing** & **easy-to-use** platform.